 In addition to that, we did many other things including Pen fighting[^1], "experiments" with stationery, writing short reference books, throwing our stationery out of window on the porch and then rolling them down through water pressure.
 The one who managed to do this could keep all of them.

-I stopped this hobby at age of 11 because it was getting way too expensive, thieves had left the school, our school was getting strict to the point that they confiscated my cash, expensive stationery.
+I stopped this hobby at age of 11 because it was getting way too expensive, my step mother had discovered my stash, thieves had left the school, our school was getting strict to the point that they confiscated my cash, expensive stationery.
 Though I got them back after my father wrote a note to them.
-And I also became favorite student of another maths teacher, which also helped, read more in my short-autobiography.
+And I also became favorite student of another two teachers, which also helped, read more in my short-autobiography.
 I also had started focusing on programming and later finance.
 Though my stationery didn't go waste.
-I personally donated many to poor students in villages who passed an oral test, and still use some of the items.
+I personally donated many to poor students, including poor non-school friends(Group A), who passed an oral test, and still use some of the items.

 At the age of 12.5, I created a Paytm account with Mini KYC, and started earning through referrals, micro tasks, quizzes and some real money gaming.